COVID-19 May be an Uncomfortable Spot for Workers

 Start with a conversation with the employee.
 As a general rule, communication is the key to a strong employer / employee relationship.
 Therefore, if a worker is hesitant to come back to work, it is important that the employer speak with them to determine the basis of their fears.
-This allows the employer to understand the issue and then work with the employee to mutually work through their concerns together.
+This allows the employer to understand the issue.
+Then, they can mutually work with the employee through their concerns together.
 This simple act can mitigate any escalation of the issue.

 Remember before you react abruptly that your employee has rights.
-Think about the legal ramifications of your actions and ask yourself if putting a nervous employee on leave may be a better choice than firing them.
+Think about the legal ramifications of your actions.
+Ask yourself if putting a nervous employee on leave may be a better choice than firing them.

 As you go through the decision of how to address an employee that will not come to work, you should also consider any time-off policies you currently have and how they interact with an employee on unpaid leave.
 These time-off policies could include vacation or Paid Time Off.

 Laws in Place to Protect your Employee That Must be Considered

 Employers should accommodate employees who request altered worksite arrangements, remote work, or time off from work due to underlying medical conditions that may put them at greater risk from COVID-19.